MicrosoftDocs/nav-content/dynamics-nav-app/across-how-use-powerbi-reports-factbox.md

 ---
-title: Display Custom Power BI Reports| Microsoft Docs
+title: Display Custom Power BI Reports
 description: You can use Power BI reports to gain additional insight into data in lists in Financials.
 services: project-madeira
 documentationcenter: ''